- Great print results

 In practice, we found the dual Z-axis system to work well.
 The printer was able to produce consistent results, even at higher printing speeds.
 It is definitely an improvement over the single Z-axis system of the Ender 3 V2 and helps to justify the increased price of the S1.

-Powder Coated Magnetic Spring Steel Print Bed
+PC Coated Magnetic Spring Steel Print Bed

 The main advantage of using a spring bed is that it is easier to remove prints.
 This is because the springiness of the steel allows the plate to flex slightly, making it easier to remove prints that are stuck to the plate.